Giving Life to your Garden and Hope to Future Monarch Generations

 This process is so simple, and the only reason I didn’t start doing this sooner is because I used to take a lot of photos of newly hatched monarchs.
 In fact, if I’m snapping photos for this blog, I’ll still use the old method with a watchful 👁.

 However, if you want to release energetic monarchs that have a better chance to elude predators (and territorial male monarchs) try this:

 - Bring your mesh enclosure outdoors with your new butterflies hanging inside (I suggest having a second mesh enclosure for keeping and releasing butterflies)

-- Set the cage in a sunny area or hang it from a shepherds hook
+- Set the cage in a sunny area or hang it from a shepherds hook in calm conditions OR

 - Open the door, let them crawl on your finger and then hold them toward the sky or